Beaver Island Public Organizations and Government

 - Cleaning up beaches and campgrounds

 - Publishing a semi-annual newsletter and continuously updated website

 BEAVER ISLAND CHAMBER OF COMMERCE

 Maps, guides, and tourist information year-around.
-Located on the grounds of the Municipal Marina just north of the ferry dock, the office is open year around M-F from 9:00 AM until 3:00 PM with extended hours during the busy summer season.
+Located in the Community Center, the office is open year around M-F from 9:00 AM until 3:00 PM with extended hours during the busy summer season.
 We market Beaver Island and enjoy helping visitors enjoy it.
 Please call or email us with your questions or suggestions.